mindset-dojo/mindset-dojo.github.io/_forms/level-up-transition.md

 A transition becomes visible when you notice yourself moving differently: how you listen, how you speak, how you recover, how you sense the field.
 These are the markers of the shift.

-As you notice these shifts, pay gattention to how the four principles may be emerging in your practice — sometimes faintly, sometimes unmistakably.
+As you notice these shifts, pay attention to how the four principles may be emerging in your practice — sometimes faintly, sometimes unmistakably.

 ## Implementation